 fedora-httpd image resting in our localhost repository.
 Now, feel free to again run the image with Podman, or push it to your favorite registry.

 Great job!
 We've gone through building a container from scratch, as well as from a predefined Dockerfile.
 Buildah is a lightweight and flexible way to create container images without the need for a runtime or daemon installed.

-You can continue to experiment with Buildah by setting up this Katacoda scenario, which offers you an interactive environment right in your browser.
+You can continue to experiment with Buildah, which offers you an interactive environment right in your browser.

 Learn more about Buildah: